itknowledge4/ws2019basics/README.md

-# ws2019basics
+# Windows Server 2019 Basics
-Windows Server 2019 Basics course
+You can find all presentations, code and other materials from the Windows Server 2019 Basics course.